 Cauliflower Cheese Recipe

-This recipe for Cauliflower Cheese is a classic comfort food that is one of my favourite dishes to serve for Sunday Lunch but it is fabulous with most roasted meats and more besides.
-I often add some Leeks chopped and fried in butter to the bottom of the dish.
+This recipe for roasted cauliflower cheese is a classic comfort food that is one of my favourite dishes to serve for Sunday Lunch but it is fabulous with most roasted meats and more besides.
+I often add some leeks chopped and fried in butter to the bottom of the dish.
 The leeks go amazingly well with the cauliflower and cheese sauce.
 I would even say outstanding.

 The cheese sauce is very simple to prepare too.
 All you need is a whisk and some elbow action.
 In short it is delicious and versatile.
 The perfect partner to many meat dishes and a real crowd pleaser.
 I love too that I can make it ahead, cover with clingfilm and then bake it for when I need it.